HydroModPy/HydroModPy/docs/source/cli/process.rst

 Chaining capabilities
 ---------------------

-Two capabilities compose through the disk: the GeoPackage ``terrain-delineate`` seals is a mask ``data-fetch`` reads.
-Asking for a variable over a watershed is therefore two jobs, and ``chain`` is the verb that runs them as one command.
+Capabilities compose through the disk: the GeoPackage ``terrain-delineate`` seals is a mask ``data-fetch`` reads, and the corrected DEM it seals beside it is the top surface ``domain-build`` places a bottom under.
+Asking for a variable over a watershed, or for the geometry of an aquifer under one, is therefore two jobs, and ``chain`` is the verb that runs them as one command.

 The caller writes **one** document at the chain root::